Amazon Marketplace

 Third-party seller or 3P describes sellers who sell on Amazon through Seller Central, not directly to Amazon like 1P vendors.
 3P sellers retain full control over pricing and inventory but pay percentage commissions.

-Open term pageEAN
+Open glossary pageEAN

 European Article Number